 The AI-powered random question generator customizes fun questions for the team to answer.
 And thanks to the power of ChatGPT, the questions are fully tailored to your wants and needs.

-Our team recently also built an AI This or That game, where you can let ChatGPT generate customized This or That questions based on the level of fun, difficulty, and any specific theme you may want to apply.
+Our team recently also built an AI This or That game, where you can let ChatGPT generate customized Would You Rather questions based on the level of fun, difficulty, and any specific theme you may want to apply.
 We love playing on maximum fun, maximum difficulty mode, with themes like going to space, Asian foods, and childhood dreams.

 2. Put participants into smaller groups